the-events-calendar/the-events-calendar/Readme.txt

 = I've still got questions.
 Do you have a bigger FAQ somewhere? =

 We do.
-If you check out our a href="http://tri.be/support/faqs/?ref=tec-readme">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
+If you check out our a href="http://m.tri.be/41">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
 In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
 But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.

 == Documentation ==

-All of our online documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>.
+All of our online documentation can be found at http://m.tri.be/42

 Some docs you may find particularly useful are:

-* <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/">The Events Calendar New User Primer</a>
+* <a href="http://m.tri.be/3t">The Events Calendar New User Primer</a>
-* <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">The Themer's Guide to The Events Calendar</a>
+* <a href="http://m.tri.be/43">The Themer's Guide to The Events Calendar</a>
-* <a href="http://tri.be/support/faqs/">The Events Calendar FAQ</a>
+* <a href="http://m.tri.be/41">The Events Calendar FAQ</a>

-Tutorials are available at <a href="http://tri.be/the-events-calendar-for-wordpress-tutorials/?ref=tec-readme" target="_blank">http://tri.be/the-events-calendar-for-wordpress-tutorials.</a>
+Tutorials are available at http://m.tri.be/44

-For template tags, head over to our documentation page: https://tri.be/support/documentation/
+For template tags, head over to our documentation page: http://m.tri.be/42

 == Contributors ==

-The plugin is produced by <a href="http://tri.be/?ref=tec-readme">Modern Tribe Inc</a>.
+The plugin is produced by <a href="http://m.tri.be/45">Modern Tribe Inc</a>.

 = Current Contributors =